Listen. Encourage. Inspire.

 - Mentors are fully present through the entirety of the retreat and are committed to a yearlong mentoring relationship with students from the retreat until the following May.

-- Mentors will be paid a stipend for their service during and post-retreat.
+- Mentors will be paid for their service during and post-retreat.

 - Mentors cannot be simultaneously enrolled in a summer class or working another paid position from June 9-17, 2023.